VinDotRun/VinDotRun/README.md

 ## Hello!
 Welcome to my GitHub profile.
 I'm Vin (He/him) and I am a Back-end Software Engineer.
-I am learning DevOps Engineering, Infrastructure Engineering and Cloud Engineering.
+I also have experience in Cloud Architecture and Cloud Engineering.
+I am currently studying to become a Network Engineer.

 <div>
   <a href="https://github.com/VinDotRun">